 - What are the academic requirements?

 Ocean Matters favors depth over breadth.
 Rather than covering many topics of marine science, we focus on issues related to the specific local marine ecosystem you are studying.
-In the case of the trip to Hondurus, through daily dives and classroom instruction you will explore everything there is to know about the complex relationships and dynamics that structure a coral reef.
+Through daily dives and classroom instruction you will explore everything there is to know about the complex relationships and dynamics that structure a coral reef.
 We will be guided in our inquiry by questions such as:

 - How is it that the nutrient poor waters of the tropics gave rise to and can support such diversity and abundance of life as that found on the coral reef?